neekware/fullerstack/libs/nax-ipware/README.md

 ### Private Prefixes

 A default list that holds the private address prefixes is called `IPWARE_PRIVATE_IP_PREFIX`.
-This list is used to determine if an IP address is `public & routable` or `private`.
+This list is used to determine if an IP address is `public` or `private`.

 ```typescript
 export const IPWARE_PRIVATE_IP_PREFIX: string[] = [